 Nothing says welcome home quite like a warm glow.
-Use lights to enhance your front porch ideas and create a soft subtle effect that brings one or two elements into focus like a door or window.
+Use outdoor lighting ideas to enhance your front porch ideas and create a soft subtle effect that brings one or two elements into focus, like a door or window.

-Smaller, more slimline stake lights are also a great choice for lighting pathways, and they can also be used to great effect in between planting to highlight favourite flowers or bring attention to a container garden.
+Smaller, more slimline stakes are also a great choice for outdoor lighting ideas for paths.
+And, they can also be used to great effect in-between planting to highlight favorite flowers or bring attention to a container garden.

 These ones are solar powered, so they can be placed anywhere in the garden without the worry of having to switch them on and off each night.
-Read our guide to the best solar lights to find out more.
+Our best solar lights buying guide has many more stunning styles.

-On a practical level, you might need garden lighting to help you and your guests make their way around your garden.
+On a practical level, you might need outdoor lighting ideas to help you and your guests make their way around your garden.
 If you're not keen on posts or stake lights, consider using lights that sit flush to the floor for a more subtle option.